-Based on the abovementioned literature, we hypothesize as follows:
+Based on our review of the literature mentioned above, we hypothesise the following:

-H3: A positive correlation will be found between social-emotional loneliness and perceived gratifications: the higher the level of social-emotional loneliness, the higher the perceived gratifications will be.
-A positive correlation will be found between perceived group gratifications and the two subscales of social-emotional loneliness: (H3a) social loneliness and (H3b) family loneliness.
+H3: A positive correlation will be found between social-emotional loneliness and perceived

+gratification: the higher the level of social-emotional loneliness, the higher the perceived gratification will be from participation.
+A positive correlation will be found between perceived gratification and the two subdivisions of social-emotional loneliness: social loneliness and family loneliness.

 H4: Group engagement will mediate the correlation between social-emotional loneliness and

-perceived gratifications.
+perceived gratification.
 Thus, social-emotional loneliness will contribute to group engagement, contributing to a more positive perceived group gratification.
-This mediation will be found between perceived gratifications and the two subscales of social-emotional loneliness: social loneliness (H4a) and family loneliness (H4b).
+This will be found in relation to perceived gratification and the two subdivisions of social-emotional loneliness.

 Methodology